 What to Do During a Heroin Overdose

-It’s also imperative that if you use heroin or other opioids, or know someone who does, to have Narcan, the opioid overdose reversal drug, on hand.
+It’s imperative that if you use heroin or other opioids, or know someone who does, to have Narcan, the opioid overdose reversal drug, on hand.
 Many states have enacted legislation that widens access to naloxone to friends, family, or anyone witness to a potential overdose situation.5 Using this medication immediately can save the life of an overdosing person.5

 How to Help if Someone is Experiencing a Heroin Overdose